 ● The system can be safely used again if results are not satisfactory after one treatment session

-Gamma knife surgery is recommended for patients suffering from the following conditions:
+Gamma knife treatment is recommended if you have the following conditions:

 ● Trigeminal neuralgia